glooby/capistrano-nginx/README.md

 require 'capistrano/nginx'
 ```

-The task will run after `deploy:updated` as part of Capistrano's default deploy,
+The task will run after `deploy:published` as part of Capistrano's default deploy,
 or can be run in isolation with `cap production nginx:reload`

 Configurable options: